 This is the first one.
 You cannot afford to make this social media mistake at all.
 You have to show up and be consistent.
 Out of Sight is out of mind.
 People don’t remember what they had for lunch two days ago.
 How are they going to recognise you if you don’t show up?
-Of course, being subtle about it is the key, but you have to take efforts.
-It is not at all easy, and it takes a lot of time to produce regular content, be unique and creative.
+Of course, being subtle about it is the key, but you have to make an effort.
+It is not at all easy, and it takes a lot of time to produce regular content that is unique and creative.
 But it is not at all impossible to do so.
-All it takes is effort, which you have to put if you want to grow your business.
+All it takes is effort, which you have to put in if you want to grow your business.

 Using Banned Hashtags or Not Using the Right Hashtags

 You CANNOT use hashtags like #Tip and #Food.
-It doesn’t make sense at all.
-You have to use hashtags that have meaning and which have followers.
+It doesn’t make any sense at all.
+You have to use hashtags that have meaning and have followers.
 Hashtags like #SocialMediaTips or #FoodRecipies make sense as they are conveying what it is for.
-Invest some time and search for one of the hashtags that you will be using in your post and see what other kinds of posts show up.
-See if it the right type of audience you want to target.
-If yes, go for it and change your strategy and don’t make this social media mistake.
+Invest some time and search for one of the hashtags that you will be using in your post to see what other kinds of posts show up.
+See if it’s the right type of audience you want to target.
+If yes, go for it, change your strategy, and don’t make this social media mistake.

 Posting at Odd Timings

-Post at a time when your audience, your followers are active on social media.
-Most of the time, people use social media in the mornings just after they wake up while travelling to and from work or during the night.
-Each social media has a different set of audience and a different time that works.
+Post at a time when your audience and your followers are active on social media.
+Most of the time, people use social media in the mornings just after they wake up while travelling to and from work, or during the night.
+Each social media platform has a different set of audiences and different time that works.
 Find out what works for you and when your followers are active.

 Falling in the Follow/Unfollow Game

-This is the social media mistake that every blogger can admit they have committed.
+This is the social media mistake that every blogger can admit to having committed.
 Even I will agree to it.
 When you are starting, you think the numbers matter.
-If you have X no, of followers, you’ll be happy or if you have X no. Of followers, you will achieve this.
+If you have X number of followers, you’ll be happy, or if you have X number of followers, you will achieve this.

 But it doesn’t work that way.
 Following the follow, unfollow method will result in your growth going haywire because you will be busy following and unfollowing and not focusing on the stuff that matters.

 How can you expect people to engage with your posts if you don’t do the same with them?
 You get what you give.
-Unless you’re a celebrity or an Influencer, you cannot expect people to just magically like, comment, and share your post.
-How many times have you wished someone to return a favour after you did something for them?
+Unless you’re a celebrity or an Influencer, you cannot expect people to just magically like, comment on, and share your post.
+How many times have you wished someone would return a favour after you did something for them?
 The same concept applies here too.

-- Like posts in your feed and explore sections which you like, or sometimes to encourage others.
+Like posts in your feed, explore sections that you like, or sometimes encourage others.

-- Comment on something meaningful.
-Don’t just leave a nice or excellent and move on.
+Comment on something meaningful.
+Don’t just leave an excellent review and move on.
 Add value to their post.
 Share your thoughts and insights.

-- Share it on your story and tag them and give a shout-out.
+Share it in your story, tag them, and give them a shout-out.
 90% of the time, you will get one in return.